 Women's Lacrosse Assistant Coach

-Kerry Stoothoff is entering her first season as an assistant coach for the Fighting Irish.
+Kerry Stoothoff is entering her third season as an assistant coach for the Fighting Irish.

-Stoothoff joins Notre Dame from the reigning national champions James Madison, where she was in the same role for two seasons working with the goalkeepers, offense and draw units.
+Stoothoff joined Notre Dame from the reigning national champions James Madison, where she was in the same role for two seasons working with the goalkeepers, offense and draw units.

 During the 2018 campaign, the Dukes goalkeepers were a major part of their national championship run.
 James Madison lost just one game all season (22-1) and finished in the top-10 in scoring defense (9.26) for the second straight year.
 Stoothoff guided goalkeeper Molly Dougherty through a stellar freshman campaign.
 Dougherty amassed a 14-0 record, ranked ninth in the nation in goals against average (9.36) and was named Rookie of the Year by the Virginia Sports Information Directors (VaSID) and first team All-Colonial Athletic Association.
 Dougherty held Boston College scoreless for over 15 minutes in the second half of the national title game en route to JMU’s first national championship.

 Another key piece in the championship run that Stoothoff oversaw was senior captain Haley Warden.
 She set the JMU and CAA single season record for draw controls in a season with 108 and none were more important that the final one.
 She won the final draw of the championship game with 22 seconds left to clinch possession and run out the clock.

 In her first year with the program, JMU saw a big defensive turnaround as the goalies aided in the team ranking 10th nationally in scoring defense (8.95).
 The Dukes held opponents to seven goals or fewer in 10 games and five or fewer in five outings.
 In the first round of the 2017 NCAA Championship, JMU limited Louisville to six goals to earn the program’s first NCAA victory since 2010.